 Minsk Light Industry Accessory Factory.
 Facade renovation

-The building of a former accessories factory is located in the central part of Minsk and dates back to the 1950s.
+The building of a former accessories factory is located in the central part of Minsk and dates back to the second half of the 20th century.
 It is a typical example of functionalism in soviet architecture.

 Location: Starovilenskaya Str., Minsk